Sony (AA-2C) KV-32XBR48

 With diodes, direction matters.
 Please make sure to install it such that the stripe is pointing towards the chroma/jungle chip.
 The idea here is to make sure external blanking current doesn't reach the OSD chip.

-Step 4: Connect audio and sync wires
+STEP 4: Connect audio and sync wires

 For this mod, the Video 1 S-Video input was used for Sync and audio injection.
 For the S-Video input to work for this purpose, a jumper wire was soldered between the two shield pads of the connector as seen in the picture.